ranm8/requestify/README.md

 ## Custom Cache Transporters

 Using Requestify, you can implement your own cache transporters for using currently unsupported stores.
 To implement your own store, all you have to do is implement Requestify's cache transporter interface.
+For example, you can see the core Redis transporter (./cache-transporters).
-Below is the interface specs:
+Below is the interface specs to implement:

+### get(url: string, callback: function)

+Returns the response according to the given URL from your cache store and call the given callback with the data.

+### set(url: string, response: {{ code: number, headers: object, body: string, created: timestamp }}, callback: function)

+Store the given response by the given URL (key), please make sure to store the response object exactly in the same way you've got it.

+### purge(url: string, callback: function)

+Purge the response according to the given URL (key) from your cache store.

 ## Running Tests